 Second, you should not fill it out all at once.
 The forms are lengthy and very important.
 It's easier to do a good job with the forms if you spend a half hour or so each night until they are completed.
 I cannot stress this enough: I need to know the answers to the questions on the questionnaire.
-This is not something I just made up because I thought it would be good to know these things; the information is required by the Bankruptcy Code.
+This is not something I just made up because I thought it would be good to know these things.
+The information is required by the Bankruptcy Code.
 Spend the time with the forms necessary to provide me with the information I need.
 It will save us both time and frustration.
 We cannot conduct the "intake interview" (see below) until the questionnaire is fully completed.
-Again, keep the goal in mind: your discharge.
-Also keep in mind that I did not invent these rules, but we must both play by them in order to reach our goal.
+Again, keep the goal in mind: resolving your financial problems.